J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/CTFs/Cyber-Kill-Chain-CTF.md

 ---

 ## 🔍 Observations & Notes
-- The exercise was straightforward — a fill-in-the-blanks mapping task.
+- The exercise was a straightforward fill-in-the-blanks mapping task.
-- I completed it in a **single try** and received the flag immediately (see **CTF8.png**).
+- I completed it in a **single try** and received the flag immediately (see the screenshot above).
 - This kind of exercise is useful for reinforcing the mapping between concrete artefacts/techniques and Kill Chain stages (Recon → Weaponization → Delivery → Exploitation → Installation → C2 → Actions on Objectives).

 ---

 ## ✅ Outcome & Reflection
 - Finished successfully on the first attempt and obtained the flag.
-- Good reinforcement of how real-world incidents can be deconstructed into Kill Chain stages — a helpful activity for both red-team emulation planning and blue-team incident analysis.
+- Good reinforcement of how real-world incidents can be deconstructed into Kill Chain stages which is a helpful activity for both red-team emulation planning and blue-team incident analysis.

 ---